 Welcome to The Manipulus/Consolatorium Project

-This website provides Open Access research materials from Consolatorium theologicum (1338-41) of Johannes von Dambach, OP (Iohannes de Tambaco) in order to document the author's extensive reception of Thomas of Ireland's Manipulus florum.
-The text was transcribed from the editio princeps of Consolatorium, printed at Basel in 1492 by J. Amerbach (ISTC ij00437000), employing the open access copy provided by the Universitätsbibliothek Basel.
-The online presentation of the text includes links to the PDF source documents from The Electronic Manipulus florum Project for all quotations derived from that florilegium, which was the author's source for most of the quotations in this text.
+The primary purpose of this online edition is to document the author's extensive reception of Thomas of Ireland's influential Latin florilegium, Manipulus florum (1306).
+The online presentation of the text therefore includes links to the PDF source documents from The Electronic Manipulus florum Project for all quotations that were surely or probably derived from that florilegium, which was the author's source for many of the quotations in this text.
 This project thus follows the model of two previous websites I developed in 2015-16 to document the reception of Manipulus in two 15th-century texts:

 Universitätsbibliothek Basel,